 2 | Intuitive eating isn’t working for you because you don’t know when you’re full.

 Some of us grew up with families who pressured us to eat beyond our fullness level and finish our plates.
-For some of us, we just don’t feel full unless we’re uncomfortably stuffed.
+For some of us, we don’t feel full unless we’re uncomfortably stuffed.
 And if you’ve been dieting, it’s likely you’re out of touch with your hunger — or accustomed to demonizing and distrusting it — and used to relying on points, numbers, and other determinants to stop eating.

 I recommend thoroughly chewing your food, savouring your meal by eating it slowly, eating away from your desk (try your best to eat without distractions), and eating until you’re satisfied but not stuffed.
 For me, this is around 8/10.
-I eat until I’m no longer hungry and could eat more, but recognize that if I do I’ll be too full.
+I eat until I’m no longer hungry and could eat more, but recognize that if I do, I’ll be too full.
 This doesn’t mean you’ll never overeat.
 I certainly do, especially around the holidays.
-But it does mean you trust your body to tell you when it’s had enough and when you listen it’s to avoid discomfort.
+But it does mean you trust your body to tell you when it’s had enough, and when you listen, it’s to avoid discomfort.

-3 | Intuitive eating isn’t working for you because you’re using intuitive eating to lose weight.
+3 | Intuitive eating isn’t working for you because you’re using it to lose weight.

 Here’s another example.
 Say you ate a bowl of pasta for lunch and you’re craving pizza for dinner.
 Maybe you feel like this is too many carbohydrates and you believe carbs make you gain weight.
 So, you refuse to eat the pizza and serve yourself a salad instead.
 But what’s wrong with having pasta and pizza in the same day?

-Trust that by listening to your body you will arrive at your natural set-point.
+Trust that by listening to your body, you will arrive at your natural set-point.

 Related: How to Know You’re at Your Natural Weight